Global Sustainability Trends: How Businesses Can Lead the…

 Global Sustainability Trends: How Businesses Can Lead

-From November 10 to 21, global leaders will convene in Belém for COP30, marking a crucial moment for both climate diplomacy and business strategy.
-For FMCG companies, this signals that environmental risks have become priorities at the board level.
-Droughts, deforestation, and water stress are disrupting supply chains, while consumers increasingly demand transparency.
+From 10th to 21st November, global leaders will convene in Belém for COP30, marking a crucial moment not only for climate diplomacy but also for shaping business strategies.
+For FMCG companies, this event signals that environmental risks have become a top priority at the board level.

-Insights from the Global Sustainability Trends Report
+Key Insights from the Global Sustainability Trends Report

-The challenge is systemic but progress is evident.
-Brands like Strong Roots and Neutral Foods use verified carbon data to build consumer trust and differentiate themselves in competitive markets.
-Carbon transparency is becoming a significant competitive advantage.
+Despite systemic challenges, some brands are making real advances.
+Companies such as Strong Roots and Neutral Foods utilize verified carbon data to build consumer trust and differentiate themselves in crowded markets.

 Source